elementary-Inc/blog/_posts/2023/2023-1-31-os-7-available-now.md

 </figcaption>
 </figure>

-Knowing how actively developed an app is and how engaged the developer is with their community is an important factor in decided which apps to install.
+Knowing how actively developed an app is and how engaged the developer is with their community is an important factor in deciding which apps to install.
 We now help you know what to expect by showing an icon when an app uses an older, unsupported platform as well as showing up to 5 recent releases and their release notes instead of just the latest release.
 We also now show links to resolved tickets in an app's issue tracker per release, so you verify that app developers will take your feedback into consideration.

 ### Getting Updates